myieye/who-is-jesus/README.md

 # Who Is Jesus?

 Everyone should know who Jesus is!
-This site is a streamlined tool for discovering what the Gospels have to say about Him and even what He has to say about Himself.
+This is a streamlined tool for discovering what the Gospels have to say about Him and even what He has to say about Himself.

 ## Bible Translation